Alfred Edwin Eaton: 1880: Portugal, Madeira and the Canary Islands

-1892 - 1897: Algeria
+1892 – 1897: Algeria

 Eaton travelled to Algeria towards the end of 1892 and apart from occasional return visits to England, he stayed in the country until mid-1897.

-On 22 June 1896 at Forêt d’El Oubeïra Eaton was detained by the local authorities.
+On 22 June 1896 at Forêt d'El Oubeïra Eaton was detained by the local authorities.
 He had no identification papers, and was suspected of being either a madman due to his dishevelled appearance, or a spy due to his proximity to the Tunisian border.
 Eaton showed his jar of collected dragonflies in order to explain himself.
 Eaton joked that he regretted being released as he would not have the opportunity to try to collect lice from an Algerian prison.

 Eaton presented the Hymenoptera specimens he found upon his Algerian travels to Edward Saunders.

 1902: Southern Norway

 Eaton was accompanied by his wife Mary on this excursion.
 Eaton collected insects 'whenever opportunity offered, which was not often.'
 The Eatons entered Norway via Christiana [Oslo].
-Travelling by rail, road and steamer ship, their travel inventory called at Sandviken, Hønefoss, Heen, Sørum, through the Valders District to Lærdalsøren, Gudvangen, Vossevangen, Eide and Bergen along with intermediate localities on route.
+Travelling by rail, road and steamer ship, their travel itinerary had the stopping at Sandviken, Hønefoss, Heen, Sørum, through the Valdres District to Lærdalsøren, Gudvangen, Vossevangen, Eide and Bergen along with intermediate localities on route.